nikhilkg18/rocket-ship/TheShiftFromPromptToContextEngineering.md

 ## AI Use

-## AI Use
+AI tools were used during the creation of this article to support productivity, refinement, and presentation quality.
+The original idea, core argument, article direction, and final editorial choices were developed by the authors.

-AI assistance was used to improve grammar, readability, flow, and overall presentation.
-All suggestions were reviewed, adapted, and edited to preserve the authors' original intent and perspective.
-AI tools were used as a productivity and refinement aid while creating this article.
-The original idea, central argument, structure, and final editorial decisions were developed by the authors.
+AI assistance helped improve grammar, clarity, readability, and flow.
+The suggestions were carefully reviewed and adapted so that the final content remained aligned with the intended message and perspective.

-Some visuals used in this article were generated with the help of AI tools for illustrative purposes.The authors retain full responsibility for the final content, interpretation, and published version.
+Some visuals used in this article were generated with the help of AI tools for illustrative purposes.

 ---